The Accommodation Request Process

 - any limitations as they relate to the accommodations requested; and the clinician’s address, area of specialty, signature, and date of signature.

 Wellesley will address each request for accommodations on an individualized basis.
 Therefore, the required documentation may vary.
-The Director of Disability Services can discuss the required documentation with the individual requesting the accommodation.
+The Director or Assistant Director of Accessibility and Disability Resources can discuss the required documentation with the individual requesting the accommodation.

 After You Complete Your Request:

-3. Disability Services will inform the requesting individual whether his/her request for accommodation is approved, or if an alternate accommodation has been identified and approved, and assist in providing the granted accommodation, if appropriate.
+3. Accessibility and Disability Resources will inform the requesting individual whether his/her request for accommodation is approved, or if an alternate accommodation has been identified and approved, and assist in providing the granted accommodation, if appropriate.

 4. If there is a disagreement regarding the outcome of the accommodation request review, the individual may follow up with the director and engage in further dialogue regarding the request.
 If more information or clarity is helpful, the individual can present it both in person and/or in writing.
 If no further agreement can be reached, an individual can request an appeal.
 Information about the Appeal Process